INDONESIAN FOOD AND MUSIC:

 I never waited for dinner time and would snatch two or three of these hot and oily krupuk from the shallow flat basket, where she placed them, and run out of the house sinking my teeth into the very tasty and garing prawn crackers as I swallowed them quickly.
 My mother would hear her screams and shake her head muttering, "He knows he'll get a bad sore throat..."

-The krupuk udang those years were very much larger than they are today and I never believed that they should be broken into pieces and placed in jars only to be eaten during meals.
+The krupuk udang those years was very much larger than they are today and I never believed that they should be broken into pieces and placed in jars only to be eaten during meals.
 I would just take bites from the large pieces that Piah (our domestic help) had fried and enjoy them whole.

 Si Jali Jali: